-If you're an international student, you are eligible to apply for non-degree status at GW, but the university cannot provide you with an I-20 or DS-2019 visa form unless you have been admitted to a program.
-If you require visa sponsorship for the summer semester you should enroll through the International Summer at GW program.
+If you're an international student, you are eligible to apply for non-degree status at GW.
+However, the university cannot provide you with an I-20 or DS-2019 visa form unless you have been admitted to a program.

 If you have been suspended from any educational institution for poor scholarship or are not in good standing at your current or prior institution you will not be eligible to enroll as a non-degree student for one calendar year after the last effective date of the sanction.
-If you’ve been denied admission to a degree or certificate program at GW you will not be eligible to enroll as a non-degree student for the same semester for which the application was denied.
+An applicant who has been denied admission within this university will not be eligible to enroll as a non-degree student for the same semester for which the application was denied.
 Please review the University Bulletin for all university policies regarding non-degree students.

 If your native language is not English or you are not a citizen of a country where English is the official language, you must submit official scores from either the Test of English as a Foreign Language (TOEFL) or the academic International English Language Testing System (IELTS).